 - Resident Agent’s name and registered office address.
 This must be a physical address, and PO Boxes may not be used.

-- Mailing address of the Corporation.
+- The mailing address of the Corporation.

 - The purpose of why the Corporation is being organized.
 Include a brief description of what the Corporation will do.

 - Information regarding the shares of the Corporation.
-This section includes the number of shares authorized, class of stock (common stock is most common), and the par value of those shares.
+This section includes the number of shares authorized, the class of stock (common stock is most common), and the par value of those shares.

 - Name and mailing address for each board member.